 “My wife and I have been to China four times, but we ventured off the beaten tourist path only once [when we went] to Lijiang, the capital of the Naxi Kingdom in Yunnan…51 of China’s 55 ethnic minorities have communities in Yunnan.
 With so many different traditions and food products, it is very hard to separate specific culinary features of any group.
 But regionally, the four most memorable were wild mushroom dumplings, yak sweet cheese (though I am not a fan of yak butter, milk, or tea), cured ham, and an unappetizing-looking gray glutinous jelly called chicken eye jelly.
 No, it is not created from eyes of anything.
 The beans from which it is made look like a type of lentil.
 Their oval flat shape does look like the eye of a chicken.
 Strands of the firm jelly adorn many vegetables and pork dishes and assume the flavor of the cooking broth or sauce.
 Cubed, spiced similarly to adjacent Sichuan foods and deep-fried, they are crispy-coated luscious chewy flavor packets.”

-Whether you are enjoying a Fart Bar in Poland (a chocolate candy bar whose name means good luck), a Handkäse mit Musik (hand-rolled soft cheese from the Frankfurt area of Germany that comes on a slice of hearty bread topped first with plenty of raw onions, then the cheese [the Musik refers to the noisy flatulence that follows—it can be ordered without Musik and the onions are omitted]) or a Longevity Bun in China, this book is for you.
+Whether you enjoy learning about a Fart Bar in Poland (a chocolate candy bar whose name means good luck), a Longevity Bun in China, or a Handkäse mit Musik, this book is for you.
+The last one, by the way, is a hand-rolled soft cheese from the Frankfurt area of Germany that comes on a slice of hearty bread topped first with plenty of raw onions.
+The Musik in its name refers to the noisy flatulence that follows the ingestion of the said substance.

-Foods That Amuse and Confuse: 1200 Eclectic Names Demystified is self-published and available as an e-book for the eminently affordable price of $3.99 on Amazon.
-It is also available in paperback for somewhat more.
-It’s a perfect gift for anyone who travels and anyone who loves food!
+Foods That Amuse and Confuse: 1200 Eclectic Names Demystified is self-published and available Amazon (link is an affiliate link – we get a small commission if you purchase using it).
+It’s a perfect gift for anyone who travels (and now can’t) and anyone who loves food!